hellolingxh/cddlabs/lab3/README.md

 # Lab Three: Rendezvous

 ## Description
-It is an executable program that must create at least two threads demonstrating a rendezvous in action using a common Semaphore.
+It is an executable program that must create at least two threads demonstrating a rendezvous in action using a common Semaphore.Using the Semaphore class create a program that demonstrates the Rendezvous pattern.
+A rendezvous occurs between two threads when there is a point (in the code) that both threads must reach before either can continue.
+(A meeting point or checkpoint)

 We will need the following files to complete this lab.
 - **Semaphore.h** The header file for the Semaphore class.
 This file is provided for your use.
 Make sure you understand how it works.